- Quick Questions, Quick Answers

 #2: You still have the money.
 (It’s for your Payment.)

-We’ve always wanted to reflect the idea that, when you use a credit card within your budget, that purchase “used” the money you had responsibly budgeted.
-So, we said, when you bought a $30 shirt with budgeted money, that $30 was gone.
+We’ve always wanted to reflect the idea that, when you use a credit card within your budget, that purchase “used” the money you had responsibly set aside.
+So, we said, when you bought a $30 shirt with assigned money, that $30 was gone.

 Except that it wasn’t.
 Up until you paid the credit card bill, the money was still in your checking account.